lukaszkn/MLTrainController/README.md

 This is just one example of how AI and automation can be used to enhance everyday objects, making them smarter and more interactive! 🚂

 [![AI controlled LEGO locomotive shuttle train](https://img.youtube.com/vi/wKznTa8t5AY/0.jpg)](https://www.youtube.com/watch?v=wKznTa8t5AY)

+This sample app uses BoostBLEKit from https://github.com/bricklife/BoostBLEKit

+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.